UCL-ARC/Enigma-PD-WML/docs/pipeline.md

 ## Process outputs of UNets-pgs

 Next, the output from UNets-pgs is processed with various fsl tools.
+This splits the WML segmentation from UNets-pgs into periventricular vs deep white matter, as well as linearly/non-linearly aligning it to the standard MNI T1 1 mm template.

 This includes steps to:

-- Align WML segmentations from UNets-pgs with cropped T1 image, full size T1 image and full size FLAIR image (via `flirt`)
+- Align WML segmentations from UNets-pgs with the cropped T1 image, the full size T1 image and the full size FLAIR image (via `flirt`)

 - Use masks from the [ventricular distance mapping step](#ventricular-distance-mapping) and `fslmaths` to divide WML